 Address information should be divided into the following five lines:

-Supplement to the addressee's name (organisational unit, department, office, processed by, occupant of the apartment, c/o etc.)
+Supplement to the addressee's name (organizational unit, department, office, processed by, occupant of the apartment, c/o etc.)

 Exact delivery address (street address, P.O.
 Box, poste restante, etc.)